SE Palmeiras: Presidents

 The club associates congregate in a general assembly every four years to elect the seventy-six members of the Conselho Deliberativo (Deliberating Council) who in their turn chose amongst them a president for a two-year mandate.
 As of 2006 the president can only be re-elected once.

 These are all Palmeiras presidents since the club's foundation:

 Records

 Top scorers

-These are Palmeiras's top scorers since its foundation (data as of 1 February 2016):
+These are Palmeiras's top scorers since its foundation (data as of 10 December 2023):

-Leading goalscorers in the National League, by season
+Most appearances

+These are Palmeiras's Most Appearances since its foundation (data as of 10 December 2023):

 Honours

 The following information is a list of all the honours of Palmeiras since the club was founded.